mfreeborn/ag-grid-rs/README.md

 #[function_component(Grid)]
 fn grid() -> Html {
-    yew_hooks::use_effect_once()
+    // We are using yew_hooks::use_effect_once to initialise the grid once on page load yew_hooks::use_effect_once()
         // Get the element to which you want to attach the grid let grid_div = get_element_by_id("grid-div");